uniblab/Icod.Wod/README.md

 # Icod Work on Demand Framework
+Icod.Wod framework, or WoD, is an automation class library.
+Copyright (C) 2023  Timothy J. Bruce

 ## What the Hell is this thing?
 The Icod Work on Demand Framework, or WoD, is a class library intended to automate a great variety of tasks.